"Everything I do focuses on helping students develop their career confidence"

 What employability support is available for geography students?

-The Careers Service is open to all students and provides a lot of general support and guidance on CVs and job interviews, so we focus on things that are more specific to geography.
+The Careers and Employability Service is open to all students and provides a lot of general support and guidance on CVs and job interviews, so we focus on things that are more specific to geography.

 I work with our student society, GeogSoc, on a programme of academic and employability support seminars each semester, and this lets us give advice that’s more specific to the types of roles that our students want to go into.